Harvard Innovation Labs: Facilities

 The i-Lab is headquartered at 125 Western Avenue, Allston, MA 02163.
 The i-Lab occupies over 30,000 square feet of space divided into three areas: the lobby area which is open to the public, a multi-media lecture hall used to host RSVP events, and a flex-space open area for registered i-Lab residents.
 The i-Lab also has more than 20 reservable conference rooms and a stocked kitchen.

 In 2014, the facilities were extended to include the Harvard Launch Lab, a space for Harvard alumni to continue business incubation.
 Unlike the i-Lab, which is free for Harvard students, the Launch Lab functions on a pay-for-table model.
 In 2015, the Launch lab added an addendum facility to foster 35 more teams.

+Harvard Business School's public arts program installed Digital DNA, a sculpture from Palo Alto made with recycled circuit boards, outside of the i-Lab in 2018.

 Challenges

 The i-Lab hosts several competitions open to students across the university ("Challenges").
 The Challenges are similar to traditional business plan competitions in which teams submit proposals, give presentations, and are judged by a panel of experts.
 There are cash and in-kind prizes awarded to Challenge winners.
 Challenges at the i-Lab include: